 - 2.1 A Radio Frequency Spectrum Assignment Plan (RFSAP) provides information on the requirements attached to the use of a frequency band in line with the allocation and other information in the National Radio Frequency Plan (NRFP).
-This information includes technical characteristics of radio systems, frequency channelling, coordination and details on required migration of existing users of the band and the expected method of assignment. - 2.2 This Frequency Assignment Plan states the requirements for the utilisation of the frequency band between 703-733 MHz paired with 758-788 MHz for IMT700. - 2.3 The ITU states that International Mobile Telecommunications (IMT) systems are mobile systems that provide access to a wide range of telecommunication services including advanced mobile services, supported by mobile and fixed networks, which are increasingly packet-based.
+This information includes technical characteristics of radio systems, frequency channelling, coordination and details on required migration of existing users of the band and the expected method of assignment. - 2.2 This Radio Frequency Spectrum Assignment Plan states the requirements for the utilisation of the frequency band between 880 and 915 MHz paired with 925 to 960 MHz for IMT900. - 2.3 The ITU states that International Mobile Telecommunications (IMT) systems are mobile systems that provide access to a wide range of telecommunication services including advanced mobile services, supported by mobile and fixed networks, which are increasingly packet-based.

-Key features are:
+Key features:

-- a high degree of commonality of functionality worldwide whilst retaining the flexibility to support a wide range of services and applications in a cost efficient manner; - compatibility of services within IMT and with fixed networks; - capability of interworking with other radio access systems; - high quality mobile services; - user equipment suitable for worldwide use; - user-friendly applications, services and equipment; - worldwide roaming capability; and - enhanced peak data rates to support advanced services and applications.
+- a high degree of commonality of functionality worldwide whilst retaining the flexibility to support a wide range of services and applications in a cost efficient manner - compatibility of services within IMT and with fixed networks - capability of interworking with other radio access systems - high quality mobile services - user equipment suitable for worldwide use - user-friendly applications, services and equipment - worldwide roaming capability - enhanced peak data rates to support advanced services and applications